 The Company has received non-refundable customer contributions in aid of construction of physical assets to connect these customers to the utility network and provide future energy requirements.
-These contributions are recognized as deferred revenue and recognized in earnings as miscellaneous revenue as described in Note 3.j.
+These contributions represent deferred revenue and are recognized in earnings as miscellaneous revenue as described in Note 3.j.